 Understand the Material

-I cannot stress this enough.
-The most vital aspect in being able to do well, on not only the sims, but also the MCQs, is having a true grasp of the material for each section of the CPA Exam.
-My reviews here on the site break down the prep courses with the judgement of how well the material is presented as huge ranking factor.
+I cannot stress this enough; this is the most vital aspect of being able to perform well.
+This is true not only for the simulations but also the multiple choice questions.
+Having a true grasp of the material for each section of the CPA Exam is extremely important.
+My reviews here on the site break down the prep courses with the judgment of how well the material is presented as a huge ranking factor.
 The best CPA Exam review courses deliver the material in easily consumable chunks that won’t bore you to sleep!
-Which, we all know is easy to do when covering such engrossing topics as the bond amortization schedule table!

-My best tactic to really make sure you understand the material and aren’t just memorizing facts, is to use your review course sims.
-There’s plenty of talk on the internet forums about the disconnect between the review course sims and the actual exam sims.
+My best tactic to really make sure you understand the material and aren’t just memorizing facts is to use your review course sims.
+There’s plenty of talk on the internet forums about the disconnect between the review and actual exam sections.
 Personally, I found the review course sims to be much easier than the actual exam practice tests.
-But, they still prepared me for the format of the sims and they truly help to check to see if you truly understand the material.
+However, they still prepared me for the format of the sims and they truly help to check to see if you truly understand the material.
 So use them, understand the actual test will be harder and study daily.
 Daily study is key to comprehension!

 Expect the Unexpected

-I know that sounds paradoxical, but basically it means be prepared and understand there is likely going to be a task-based simulation that throws you for a loop or one that you are unable to finish.
+I know that sounds paradoxical, but what it actually means is that you should be prepared and understand there is likely going to be a task-based simulation that throws you for a loop or one that you are unable to finish.
 Trust me, it will happen.
-You have to realize that they can take any topic, whether it’s Acquisition, Inventory Valuations, Nonmonetary Exchanges, or filling out Govt/NFP Cash Flow statements, and turn it into a question.
+You have to realize that they can take any topic, whether it’s Acquisition, Inventory Valuations, Nonmonetary Exchanges, or filling out Govt/NFP Cash Flow statements and turn it into a question.
 This hearkens back to my first tip: don’t just memorize your MCQs.
 Instead, know how you arrived at your answer.

 First off, don’t think the research tab is only for use on research sims.
 You can most definitely use and benefit from it on non-research sims!
 But, the best way to take advantage of this tool is to use it the right way.
 Think of it like Google, where the more specific the search term, the better the results.
 And, just like in Google, you can search with words omitted in the Advanced Search of the Authoritative Literature tab.
 When you get your results, make sure to use the table of contents to figure where to head next in your search for the answer.